Bricktech2000/Notes/notes/conventions.md

 - most [[fact]]s, opinions and judgements are accompanied by their source and not solely stated as absolute truths
 - line breaks are used exclusively semantically and never to make the [[markdown]] source more readable
 - horizontal rules are occasionally used to separate one file into different sections
-- each page has one title-case first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule
+- each page has one title[[case]] first-level heading, which must correspond to the file name. occasional subsequent first-level headings must be preceded by a horizontal rule
 - note names are reduced to their simplest form. they are mostly singular nominal groups, and sometimes adjectives when more appropriate. diacritics are removed from them
-- file names are lowercase. diacritics are removed from them
+- file names are lower[[case]]. diacritics are removed from them
 - box titles such as that of the [[conventions]] page are generated using <https://lingojam.com/BoldTextGenerator>
 - "lax" syntax and punctuation is used; that is,
   - the first word of a sentence is not capilatized